-The Second Chance Act directs NIJ to evaluate the effectiveness of offender reentry demonstration projects funded by the Bureau of Justice Assistance (BJA).
+The Second Chance Act directs NIJ to evaluate the effectiveness of demonstration projects funded by the Bureau of Justice Assistance (BJA).
 Since fiscal year 2010, NIJ has awarded approximately $15 million in Second Chance Act funds for reentry-related research.
 See the table “Ongoing NIJ Evaluations of Second Chance Act Projects” for more information on NIJ-funded Second Chance Act grants.

 |Title||Awardee||Award Amount||Award Number|